 This technique or process is very popular among scientists and manufacturers.
 It is developed in the year 1950s.
 It relies mainly on task duration estimates and dependencies.

 Using this process, it focuses on prioritizing the tasks by analyzing the amount of time it will take to complete the task.
 Using this process, project managers will get a clear-cut understanding of the overall project completion timeframe.

 This technique is an evolution of both PERT and Critical Path methodologies.

 With the help of this technique, it will help the project managers to reshape the teams and goals around the allocated budget and constraints.
 Instead of using the Critical path projections or estimates to understand the shortest possible project length, project managers focus on using the data to evaluate cost savings and changing a few project elements.

 This technique is generally used in auto manufacturing and consumer electronics market.

 Extreme Project Management:

 With the use of Extreme Project Management techniques, it does help in speeding up the product life cycles.
 With the help of iterative cycles, the outcome of the product is not compromised on the quality and at the same time requirements.

-With this technique, it has been a standard practice that developments teams are used to nightly builds and regular updates or releases on the product.
-This helps in the overall execution but it this is not monitored effectively it will be a big flaw for the entire project team.
+With this technique, it has been a standard practice that development teams are used to nightly builds and regular updates or releases on the product.
+This helps in the overall execution but it is not monitored effectively it will be a big flaw for the entire project team.

-The knowledge on Project Management tools and techniques is definitely needed for all the project managers and budding project managers in the industry.
+The knowledge of Project Management tools and techniques is definitely needed for all project managers and budding project managers in the industry.
 If you like what you have read and found something is worth mentioning in the article, then please add your inputs in the Comments section below.